OaklandPeters/toomanyconfigs/README.rst

 - guides/
     - pylint_messages.txt: A list of error codes for Pylint.
 Useful for overriding/ignoring Pylint complaints on a line-by-line basis. (``#pylint: disable={code}``)
 - Sublime Text 3/
     - For both Sublime Text 3, and it's many useful plugins.
 So many, in fact, that they get their own directory.
-These are highly subjective - use at your own discretion, and only if you are running the related plugin.
+These are highly subjective - so use and customize these at your own discretion, and only if you are running the related plugin.
 - theatlantic/
     - ojp-local-webserver: web-server configurations, primarily for local dev testing of web-sites.